-September 2, 1996 highlights NCM's first great accomplishment.
+September 2, 1996 highlights NCM's first great outreach accomplishment.
 With its first grant from Best Health Care, CCOGP successfully mediated Pittsburgh's first ever gang peace rally held at the Rhododendron Pavilion in Highland Park, resulting in a public peace truce and a cease-gunfire between 5-rival gangs from neighboring communities.
 NCM received The Allegheny County Commissioner’s and State Auditor General Proclamations for improving Pittsburgh neighborhoods and reducing gang violence.

-In 2004, NCM created the first, unique, court-ordered Life Skills Community Service (LSCS) program component of its kind in Pittsburgh, PA.
-LSCS strengthened lacking support systems for youth that significantly decreases their vulnerability to academic failure, expulsion, dropout and violent crimes The LSCS significantly reduced truancy and became a model program replicated by other youth-serving and volunteer organizations throughout Allegheny County.
+In 2004, NCM, in partnership with the City of Pittsburgh created the first, unique, court-ordered Life Skills Community Service (LSCS) program component of its kind in Pittsburgh, PA.
+LSCS strengthened lacking support systems for troubled youth that significantly decreased their vulnerability to academic failure, expulsion, dropout and violent crimes.
+The LSCS significantly reduced truancy and became a model program replicated by other youth-serving and volunteer organizations throughout Allegheny County.
 NCM received 2 City of Pittsburgh Proclamations for tireless work and effective leadership towards the goals of making Pittsburgh a more peaceful and loving place; and for all its efforts in helping so many of those in need of aid in the city.

-In 2015, through the generous support of the Heinz Endowments, NCM teamed with 4-H Pittsburgh and the Kingsley Association to deliver an innovative, assets-based self-sufficiency youth development program that gave African-American males leadership roles in their neighborhoods of Larimer and Lincoln-Lemington.
+In 2015, through the generous support of the Heinz Endowments, NCM was invited to team with 4-H Pittsburgh and the Kingsley Association to deliver an innovative, assets-based self-sufficiency youth development program that gave African-American males leadership roles in their neighborhoods of Larimer and Lincoln-Lemington.
 NCM received the Jefferson and Soroptimist Awards for Outstanding Public Service for establishing the first African American Male Urban 4H Program Curriculum for the City of Pittsburgh through Penn State Extension and Proclamations from Congress and the City of Pittsburgh for appreciation of dedication, enthusiasm, cooperation and tireless community work;

 IN 2018, NCM received the City of Pittsburgh Proclamation for service and civic contribution to the City of Pittsburgh;